Snifi0/Sniffer/README.md

 ## WIP ##

 ##### Short overview #####
--Ctrl C sub ghz and 2.ghz + nfc + ir + badusb ect.
+1. Ctrl C sub ghz and 2.ghz + nfc + ir + badusb ect.
--Ctrl V to SD card for later repeating-
+2. Ctrl V to SD card for later repeating-
--packet monitor and more????
+3. packet monitor and more????
--woah? must be a dream- and is...
+4. woah? must be a dream- and is...
 FOR NOW!
-(This gonna take 15 million decades to make alone- if you wanna help develop msg me on discord (Snifi#4084)) -Star and wait!
+(This gonna take 15 million decades to make alone- if you wanna help develop msg me on discord (Snifi#4084))
+5. Star and wait!
+-

-*Gonna be diy friendly!! :D
+6. Gonna be diy friendly!! :D
-*cheap if lazy to make
+7. cheap if lazy to make
-*good alternative to flipper 0 (and way cheaper)
+8. good alternative to flipper 0 (and way cheaper)
-*sum moor stuff
+9. sum moor stuff
-(im way more of a hardware guy so, expect to see hardware stuff first)
+10. (im way more of a hardware guy so, expect to see hardware stuff first)

 ### Hardware ###
 ###### MCU (not sure which one to use yet) ######